William Melville Martin: Premier of Saskatchewan

 A political crisis developed, however, during the federal election of late 1921.
 The federal Progressives continued to oppose the federal Liberals.
 Premier Martin participated in the federal election at the local level, campaigning for the federal Liberals, particularly the Liberal candidate in Regina, Martin's old seat.
 Martin also stated that he could not personally support a number of the Progressives' policy proposals.
 Martin's support for the federal Liberals angered the Saskatchewan Grain Growers Association, which began to explore the possibility of forming a new farmer-based party.
 Maharg accused Martin of acting in bad faith and resigned from Cabinet.
 He crossed the floor and eventually became the Leader of the Opposition.

 Maharg's resignation, the threat that the Grain Growers would start a farmer party, and the issue of supporting the federal Liberals, all led to a political crisis within the provincial Liberal party.
 Martin lost support and eventually resigned in 1922, at the age of 46.
 He was replaced as party leader and as premier by Charles Dunning.

 Judicial career

 Martin retired from politics in 1922 and was appointed a judge of the Saskatchewan Court of Appeal.
 In 1941 he was appointed Chief Justice of Saskatchewan, a post he held until his retirement in 1961 at the age of 84.

+After Lyman Duff, the Chief Justice of the Supreme Court of Canada retired in 1944, Minister of Agriculture James Garfield Gardiner put Martin forward as a possible appointee to the Court.
+Gardiner also proposed Thomas Clayton Davis and James Wilfred Estey, who was ultimately appointed to fill the vacancy created by Duff's retirement.

 While on the Court of Appeal, he also served as a commissioner on the Royal Commission on Reconveyance of Land to British Columbia, which contributed to the re-transfer of the Railway Belt and Peace River Block from the federal government to the province of British Columbia.